 Investors scramble to avoid Swiss share trading block after EU row

-British officials to watch events closely as they try to assess how EU shares can continue to be traded in London after Brexit
+British to watch events closely to assess how EU shares might trade in London after Brexit

 Bern, Switzerland.
 CBOE, Aquis and London Stock Exchange’s Turquoise platform, which have been handling around 25-30 per cent of trade in Swiss stocks, have said they will cease trading these from Monday, meaning most investors will have to use Swiss exchange SIX instead.